• Level of education

 Objectives

-Learn to use the Python tool in the context of Science.
+Learning how to use Python in the context of science.

-This includes (i) getting to grips with the digital environment (under Linux) (ii) the notions of the Python language necessary to create simple programs (iii) the algorithmic approach, which consists in making a concrete problem accessible through a computer program (iv) the implementation of tools to exploit and analyze the results (and in particular the elaboration of graphs).
+This includes (i) getting to grips with the digital environment (under Linux) (ii) the Python language concepts needed to write simple programs (iii) the algorithmic approach, which consists of making a concrete problem solvable by a computer program (iv) implementing tools to exploit and analyze the results (and in particular the creation of graphs).

 Read more